BADijkman/Super_Py/Readme.md

--1 First, we check whether certain csv files already exist, and if not the will be created, Also we put in the text file with the date, today’s date and if this text file does not exist we create it.
+-1 First, we check whether certain csv files already exist, and if not the will be created,

----

-import os
-import csv
-from modify_day.date import get_date

 def init_data(base_path, csv_path, day_path): # check cvs path
 if os.path.exists(csv_path):